Georgia Tech CS Alumna Celebrated for Pioneering Technical Leadership

 "It is meaningful to me to recognize that technical leadership is the leadership that honors expertise across disciplines.
 It understands the power of technology to bring dignity to life and help build a flourishing society," she said.

-"Grace Hopper is a conference and community that has pushed me to advance my tech prowess, hone my engineering and product skills, meet collaborators throughout my career, and test new ideas," said Pham, who is teaching a course at Harvard that she created.
+"Grace Hopper is a conference and community that has pushed me to advance my tech prowess, hone my engineering and product skills, meet collaborators throughout my career, and test new ideas," said Pham, who is teaching a course at Harvard this semester that she created.